tinoryj/tinoryj.github.io/_posts/2020-04-18-Note-Wu2019Wormhole.md

 * Using MetaTrie:
     * For each node in the LeafList create a key as its anchor and insert it into MetaTrie.
-    * Node’s anchor key is to serve as a borderline between this node and the node immediately on its left, assuming the sorted LeafList is laid out horizontally in an ascending order.
+    * Node’s anchor key is to serve as a borderline between this node and the node immediately on its left, assuming the sorted LeafList is laid out horizontally in ascending order.
     * For the anchor key (anchor-key) of a node (Node b), left-key < anchor-key < node-key; anchor key cannot be the prefix of another key.
     * Just like a simple Prefix Tree with container leafs

 ### Two search phase

-In the walk from the root of a MetaTrie to a search-key’s target leafnode:
+In the walk from the root of a MetaTrie to a search key's target leaf node:

 * The first one: conduct the longest prefix match (LPM) between the search key and the anchors in the trie.
 * If the longest prefix is not equal to an anchor, the second phase is to walk on a subtree rooted at a sibling of the token next to the matched prefix of the search key.
 The O(L) cost of each of the phases can be significantly reduced.